AlexBaranosky/lispplusplusblog/source/_posts/2012-02-19-tdd-in-midje-in-nutshell.markdown

 You just learned:

 *   how to use Midje facts as a form of executable examples
-*   how to do TDD.
-Nice.
+*   how to do TDDNice.

 I was sneaky just then.
 Without letting you know what I was doing, I've walked you through the 4 steps of TDD.
 Decide what you are testing, write a failing test, make that test pass, refactor the code to have a good design.